ahmadazerichandrabhuana/wdioios/README.md

 # IOS Test Automation using WebdriverIO with Allure Report
 This is a simple sample of IOS Test Automation using WebdriverIO with Allure Report.

+> [!NOTE]
+> I can only try this code on MacOS, since it needs XCode.
+Not sure it can be used on Windows/Linux or not.
+Seems too complicated, IMHO.

 ## Requirements

 1. Install [VS Code](https://code.visualstudio.com/) or any Code Editor you're comfort with.